valeriangalliat/beer-me/README.md

 const bigPacksOfBottles = packsOfBottles.filter(beer => beer.format.count >= 24)
 ```

+This is also needed for the `beerMe` algorithm.

 ## Real life example

 Get packs of between 12 and 24 bottles (less than 500 ml) of beer from a